lmmx/polars-fastembed/rewrite/README.md

 └─────┴─────────────────────────────────┴─────────────────────────────────┴────────────┘
 ```

+Note:

+- This will download a 133 MB model to your working directory under `.fastembed_cache`
-Note: in the original version this was a 384-dimensional array of f64 and here it is a list of f32.
+- In the original version this was a 384-dimensional array of f64 and here it is a list of f32.
   This will become an array as well in future versions (watch this space).

 ## Contributing